 We also understand when one of us needs some space to just cool off and have alone time.
 Being best friends doesn’t mean being glued to each other all of the time.
 It’s about finding that medium where there is compromise.

 Sure, we do a lot together, but some of the things that bring us closer together and keep us close are just everyday tasks.
 The little things really matter to us, and there’s always a plus when you’re doing it together.

 - We cook together.
-We are big foodies, and we love trying new recipes and being in the kitchen as a couple.
+Since we are big foodies, and we love trying new recipes and being in the kitchen as a couple.
 We are in our kitchen every night making dinner together.
 It’s one of our favorite activities, and it really helps us to appreciate one another.
 Plus, who in the hell doesn’t love food!
 It brings people together.

 - We take tub time together.
 My husband and I try to shower with each other or give the other baths often.
 Nakedness is magical for one, and secondly, we can talk face to face and enjoy that closeness after a long day apart.
 Plus, butts make everyone happy.

 - We take space together.
 I know that sounds odd, but everyone needs alone time.
 Usually, I’ll spend some time on my blog and write, and my husband will play some video games.
 We are still under the same roof and sometimes still in close proximity.
 Taking that time to mentally have space keeps us from being bored with each other.
 Plus, he’s usually the one with the kids when we do this, so momma gets a break!

 The little stuff has always kept us together.
 When we fight, we usually settle down with a little time apart and then do something together, so we can talk it out.
 It’s been working for half a decade, and I can’t wait for the next 5 years.